Car of the future that stacks like a trolley

 It also stacks together like a shopping trolley to save space, runs on electricity, and can be linked together to traverse the road like a train.

-Researchers have unveiled what some have dubbed the future of city-centre transport in the form of the 'Espirit' mobility system, a leading project in the European Commission’s Green Vehicles scheme.
+Researchers have unveiled what some have dubbed the future of city-centre transport in the form of the 'Esprit' mobility system, a leading project in the European Commission’s Green Vehicles scheme.

 Designed partly by scientists at the University of Aberdeen, the a prototype of the vehicle was put through its paces in Glasgow to demonstrate how the concept would work.